NEARBuilders/bos-workspace/README.md

 - `signer-public-key` (required): Public key for signing transactions in the format: `ed25519:<public_key>`.

 - `signer-private-key` (required): Private key for signing transactions in the format: `ed25519:<private_key>`.

+bos-workspace can be used in two ways

+You can create git repositories for each app w/ a bos.config.json Then you can reference them from a monorepo using a bos.workspace.json workspace is the root